PostHog/posthog.com/contents/blog/data-management-feature.md

 ## How to use Data Management as a team (Best practices)

-1. **Rule of thumb**: The more definitions you define, the easier it will be for your teammates to understand what each event and property is describing.
+1. **Rule of thumb**: The more definitions you add, the easier it will be for your teammates to understand what each event and property represents.

 Take a custom event sent as `sign_up` for example that is triggered on user sign up.
 Pretty self explanatory, right?
-Imagine you have a second app pushing data to the same PH instance sending sign up events as `sign up`.
+Imagine you have a second app pushing data to the same PostHog instance sending sign up events as `sign up`.
 Or maybe you send a `sign up` event from your frontend and one from your backend.
 A new teammate using PostHog will find it impossible to differentiate between the two, potentially leading to incorrect conclusions and frustration.
 Describing these events properly can ensure your teammates find exactly what they're looking for.

 3. **Rule of thumb**: Official organization-wide events should be verified so that teammates can discover and use them easily.